Benefits of switching to a hybrid cloud infrastructure

-But what exactly is a hybrid cloud infrastructure, and is it right for your organization?
+Is a hybrid cloud infrastructure right for your organization?

-Below we’ll cover the hybrid cloud basics and outline the key advantages for making the switch to a hybrid model.
+Below we’ll cover the hybrid cloud basics and outline the key advantages of making the switch to a hybrid model.

 What is a hybrid cloud?